 Fire drills are held routinely in the Residence Halls.
-Howard University must comply with the fire and safety code of the District of Columbia.
-Therefore, participation in all fire drills in your Residence Hall is MANDATORY.
-It is very important that all students participate in scheduled fire drills; so that in the event of a real emergency, they will respond accordingly.
+Howard University must comply with the fire and safety code of the District of Columbia, two (2) per year.
+Therefore, participation in all fire drills in Residence Halls is MANDATORY and all students are expected to participate in fire drills; so that in the event of a real emergency, they will respond accordingly.
 Students failing to participate will be dismissed from the Residence Hall and possibly fined per the ordinance or regulation of the District of Columbia.